yellowdog/python-examples/README.md

 The instructions below assume that all required files are situated in the [scripts](/scripts) directory and that all commands are run from this directory.

+### Script Configuration

 Script operation is configured using a simple `TOML` configuration file.
 A [template configuration file](scripts/config.toml.template) is provided.

 The default name for the `TOML` configuration script is `config.toml`.
 To use alternative `TOML` files, simply supply the filename as the first parameter to the Python script, e.g.:

 `./submit.py my_config.toml`

+Alternatively, the name of the configuration file can be set in the environment variable `YD_CONF` and this will be used by all the scripts:

+`export YD_CONF="my_config.toml"`

 ### Prerequisites